mayur256/TS-Snippets/concepts/Objects.md

 ```

 ## Computed Properties
 - Square bracket syntax can also be extended to have dynamic properties for an object.
-Property key can be specified witha variable and can be evaluated at run-time.
+Property key can be specified with a variable and can be evaluated at run-time.
 ```
 const car = { name: 'Renault' };
 const dynamicProp = 'model year';